 U.S. Release Date: November 23, 1991

 Final Fantasy IV represents a major turning point for the long-running JRPG series.
 It was only the second game in the series to come stateside, released at the time as Final Fantasy II, and it introduced major changes to the gameplay that would persist for decades.
-Everything from the Active Time Battle System and the game’s focus on a large cast of playable characters to the deep and complex narrative would go on to become hallmarks of the Final Fantasy series.
+Everything from the Active Time Battle System and the game’s focus on a large cast of playable characters to the deep and complex narrative would go on to become hallmarks of the best Final Fantasy games.

 Final Fantasy IV centers on the Dark Knight, Cecil, and his friend, Kain the Dragoon (or Dragon Knight).
 Events occur that separate the two, ending up pitting the friends against one another.
 Players followed Cecil and his fellow adventurers — such as Rosa, Rydia, and the mage twins Palom and Porom — as they endeavored to save the world from impending catastrophe at the hands of mysterious antagonist Golbez.
 While Final Fantasy IV’s plot conforms to now-common RPG tropes, at the time it was a massive step forward for video games storytelling.
 That said, the characters have stood the test of time and remain some of the most memorable and well-written of the entire series, more than 24 years later.